Iceberg and Deephaven

 Once an IcebergCatalogAdapter

-namespaces = local_adapter.namespaces()
+namespaces = rest_adapter.namespaces()

-tables = local_adapter.tables("nyc")
+tables = rest_adapter.tables(namespace="nyc")

 To load the nyc.taxis